Sembrando Herencia 2017 - La Promesa Rebelde

 WAVE 2 (Completed 10/7/2017)

-We contributed WAVE 2 emergency donations -- food, water, baby and hygiene items, etc -- to HelpingPuertoRico.org.
-Special thank you to Mingo Flow for organizing an 18 wheeler and private jet to get 10,000 pounds of Austin donations into the hands of those in need!
-(We will continue collecting / contributing for this initiative.)
+We contributed WAVE 2 & 3 emergency donations -- food, water, baby and hygiene items, etc -- to HelpingPuertoRico.org.
+They organized and end to end solution including 18 wheeler and private jet to get 20,000 pounds of Central Texas donations into the hands of those in need!

 WAVE 1 (Completed 9/30/2017)